 We are Foxcubs...

 Each day we have a phonics session with our class teacher and teaching assistant where we use 'Letters and Sounds' to learn our sounds, letter names and how to blend (read) and segment (spell).
 We play lots of phonics games and practise writing and saying the sounds in lots of fun ways.
 We often put on funny voices when we are blending words to help us stay engaged.
 We are learning phase 2 and phase 3 letters and sounds.
 After Christmas the year 1's will be learning phase 5 sounds.

 Phonicsplay is a website that has free interactive games to help your child learn their sounds.

 We learn our literacy by focusing on a story book and using it to plan writing and drama activities to really get to know the story inside out.
-During the year our year 1's will be writing for a variety of purposes including letters, labels, lists, stories, poems and information texts.
 Our reception children will be practising forming letters, writing words, writing their name and learning what makes a sentence and having a go at writing sentences.